Random matrices in service of ML footprint: ternary random features with no performance loss: Appendix

 \subsection{Additional experiments}

+In this section, we complement Section~\ref{sec:experiments} by providing additional experiments on ridge regression and support vector machine, to support the robustness our TRF method compared to state-of-the-art approaches.

+\begin{remark}[On the empirical and expected random features kernels] It is worth noting that our main results in Theorem~\ref{th2}~and~Corollary~\ref{cor1} characterize the behavior of the \emph{expected}/\emph{limiting} random features kernel ${\bf K}$ instead of the \emph{empirical} Gram kernel matrix ${\bf G}$ defined in (\ref{eq:def_Gram}) obtained by averaging over $m$ random features.
+The operator norm difference $\| {\bf K} - {\bf G} \|$ is then bound to vanish as $m,p,n \to \infty$ for a sufficiently large $m$ (for example with $m/\max(n,p) \to \infty$). \end{remark}

-In this section, we complement Section~\ref{sec:experiments} by providing additional experiments on ridge regression and support vector machine, to support the robustness our TRF method compared to state-of-the-art approaches. \paragraph{Random features based Ridge regression} To complement the experiments in Section~\ref{subsec:experiments1}, we provide in Figures~\ref{fig:compare_rff_ternary2}-\ref{fig:compare_rff_ternary6}, the test mean square error of random features kernel ridge regression with increasing number of random features $m \in \{512,4096,10^4\}$ for GMM data in Figure~\ref{fig:compare_rff_ternary2}-\ref{fig:compare_rff_ternary4}, and $m \in \{512,10^4\}$ for MNIST data in Figure~\ref{fig:compare_rff_ternary5}~and~\ref{fig:compare_rff_ternary6}, as a function of the regularization parameter $\gamma$ and for different choices of sparsity levels $\epsilon \in \{ 0.1, 0.3, 0.5, 0.7, 0.9 \}$.
+\paragraph{Random features based Ridge regression} To complement the experiments in Section~\ref{subsec:experiments1}, we provide in Figures~\ref{fig:compare_rff_ternary2}-\ref{fig:compare_rff_ternary6}, the test mean square error of random features kernel ridge regression with increasing number of random features $m \in \{512,4096,10^4\}$ for GMM data in Figure~\ref{fig:compare_rff_ternary2}-\ref{fig:compare_rff_ternary4}, and $m \in \{512,10^4\}$ for MNIST data in Figure~\ref{fig:compare_rff_ternary5}~and~\ref{fig:compare_rff_ternary6}, as a function of the regularization parameter $\gamma$ and for different choices of sparsity levels $\epsilon \in \{ 0.1, 0.3, 0.5, 0.7, 0.9 \}$.
 It is interesting to note that, for both datasets, the performance gap between RFFs and TRFs significantly decreases as $m$ the number of random features grows large: this is in agreement with our Theorem~\ref{th2} in which guarantee is provided only for the \emph{expected} kernel matrix (that corresponds to $m \to \infty$), not the \emph{empirical} Gram matrix as the sample mean over $m$ random features.